andrey-lepekhin/andrey-lepekhin.github.io/_posts/2018-02-25-Vigilant-MVP-this-site.md

 That's when a stray thought of MVP came to me and I understood how wrong I've been.
 I don’t need fancy pagination or archived posts.
 I just need something to start pouring my thoughts into that also doesn't look hideous.
-That's when I installed [Jekyll-now](https://github.com/barryclark/jekyll-now) and slapped a [Pixyll](https://github.com/johnotander/pixyll) theme on it and here we are.
+That's when I installed [Jekyll-now](https://github.com/barryclark/jekyll-now) and slapped the [Pixyll](https://github.com/johnotander/pixyll) theme on it and here we are.

 ### Summary of what I learned

 Before diving into a new sexy project
 1. Describe the end result in necessary detail
-1. Remember why do you want to do this at all.
-Is this new project the best way to achieve it?
+1. Remember why _do_ you want to do this at all.
+Is this new project the best way to achieve your end goal?
 1. Cut out everything that is not essential